 " When it looked like the sun wasn't going to shine anymore, there's a rainbow in the clouds."

-Writing picture books sparked my interest when I started a career as an elementary school counselor.
+Writing picture books sparked my interest when I began a career as an elementary school counselor.
 I had the BEST audience to test out my stories during guidance lessons.

 Check out my Pinterest page with different counseling activities that you can use with support groups.
 Also, activities you can use in the classroom for lessons to promote a safe and kind environment.

-(By the way, the fluffy dog pictured above is our family dog, Belle.
-She's a 22 pound chocolate Labradoodle.
-Belle's crazy personality has inspired me to write a picture book series.
+(The fluffy dog pictured above is our family dog, Belle.
+She's a medium sized chocolate labradoodle.
+Belle's crazy personality inspired me to write a picture book series.)

 Click on the article below to read about a Blue Ribbon Campaign for Hope